DavidCEllis/ducktools-classbuilder/README.md

 has simply added the methods on to the original class.
 This is easy to demonstrate using another decorator.

-> [!NOTE] This example requires Python 3.10 as earlier versions of
+> This example requires Python 3.10 as earlier versions of
 > `dataclasses` did not support the `slots` argument.

 ```python